manu-git-hub/RideWise/README.md

    ```bash
    java -cp ../out com.airtribe.ridewise.Main
    ```
-4. You will be prompted to select your Matching and Fare strategies.
-After selection, the main menu will appear allowing you to register users and book rides.
+4. The main menu will appear allowing you to register users and book rides.